-The student will submit a) a graduate application (available online through the Graduate School), b) copy of current Georgia nursing license; c) two professional letters of reference; and d) copy of current CPR card to the Department of Nursing.
-These materials will be maintained in the student's folder in the Nursing Department until the student completes undergraduate courses.
-At that time, the Graduate Nursing Coordinator or the Chair will send graduate program application and other information to the
+The student will submit a) a graduate application (available online through the Graduate School), b) copy of current Georgia nursing license; c) two professional letters of reference; and d) copy of current CPR card to the Graduate School for admission.

-Graduate Admissions Office.
 Upon receipt of these documents, the student will be contacted by the Graduate Nursing Coordinator and a program of study will be prepared to ensure completion of required undergraduate courses.